-Policy C-PF-2a: Growth and development shall be planned in accordance with existing water and wastewater treatment and disposal capacities and facilities in accordance with California Coastal Act.
-Development, including land divisions, shall be prohibited unless adequate water and wastewater treatment and disposal capacities and facilities exist to accommodate such development.
-In acting on any Coastal Development Permit, determine that adequate capacity is available and reserved in the system to serve Coastal Act priority land uses (i.e., coastal-dependent uses, agriculture, essential public services, and public recreation; see Land Use Element, Table C-LU-2).
-In areas with limited service capacity, new development for a non-priority use, including land divisions, not specified above shall only be allowed if adequate capacity remains for Coastal Act priority land uses.
-(New)
+Policy C-PF-2a: Growth and development shall be planned in accordance with existing water and wastewater treatment and disposal capacities.
+Development, including land divisions, shall be prohibited unless a master plan consistent with Policy C-PF-2d identifies adequate water and wastewater treatment and disposal capacities and facilities to accommodate such development.
+In acting on any Coastal Development Permit, determine that adequate capacity is available and reserved in the system to serve priority land uses as shown in Land Use Element Table C-LU-1.
+In areas with limited service capacity, new development for a non-priority use, including land divisions, is prohibited unless adequate capacity remains for Coastal Act priority land uses within the service area.
+(CCC REVISED - NEW)

 Policy C-PF-2b: A public water or wastewater district shall not be formed or expanded except where assessment for, and provision of, the service would not induce new development inconsistent with the Local Coastal Plan in accordance with California Coastal Act Section 30254.
 New development within the service boundary of a public water or wastewater district shall be required to connect to the district for water or wastewater service.
-(New)
+(NEW)

-Policy C-PF-2c: A Coastal Permit shall be required for water or wastewater management facility expansion or improvement projects unless otherwise exempt by the Local Coastal Program.
+Policy C-PF-2c: A Coastal Permit shall be required for water or wastewater management facility expansion or improvement projects unless otherwise exempt by the Local Coastal Program, or the Coastal Act.
 Development of new or expansion of existing water or wastewater management facilities shall be in phase with the availability of other public works infrastructure.
-(New)
+(CCC REVISED - NEW)